aero-nas/OpenHyRAID/README.md

 # SHR vs HyRAID

-HyRAID supports RAID0,RAID1,RAID5, and RAID6.
-While SHR only supports RAID5 (SHR-1) and RAID6 (SHR-2)

 HyRAID is free and licensed under GPLv2.
 While SHR is proprietary.

-HyRAID has priority aarch64 (architecture of Raspberry Pi 5/CM5) support.
+HyRAID also has priority aarch64 (architecture of Raspberry Pi 5/CM5) support.

 made with ❤️ by lizard >w<